 The basin states governors, house representatives and senators supported the second increment.
 On December 21, 2019, President Trump signed two spending packages that included the PRRIP Extension Act to extend the Program until December 2032.
 The Program's long-term objective for land is to acquire land interests, restore where appropriate, and maintain and manage approximately 29,000 acres of suitable habitat along the central Platte River between Lexington and Chapman.

-In March 2020, the GC discussed the Upper Platte Basin Robust Review results and Second Increment planning.
-Nebraska is in full compliance with its New Depletions Plan and is achieving Milestone 9 of the extension document.
+2020: GC discussed the Upper Platte Basin Robust Review results and Second Increment planning.
+Nebraska is in full compliance with its New Depletions Plan & achieving Milestone 9 of the extension document.
 Future Robust Reviews are planned for 2023 and 2027.
 Water service agreements with CPNRD, NPPD and CNPPID were approved in similar term/payment rates for recharge water.

-In October 2021, Headwaters Corporation reported on the PRRIP's collaborative efforts to achieve the water objective of 130,000-150,000 acre-feet a year and land objective of 10,000 acres of habitat.
-Headwaters Corp manages the annual Program budget of over \$19 million and serves as the public face of all Program activities.
+2021: Headwaters Corporation reported on the PRRIP's collaborative efforts to achieve the water objective of 130,000-150,000 AF a year & land objective of 10,000 acres of habitat.
+Headwaters Corp manages the \$19M annual budget and serves as the public face of Program activities.
 PRRIP continues to work on its focus areas of land, water, science, and administration.
-The PRRIP is in the process of purchasing roughly 14,000 acres of land within the 3.5 mile reach along the Platte River to help reach their land acquisition goals.
+The PRRIP is in the process of purchasing roughly 14,000 acres of land within the 3.5 mile reach along the Platte River to help reach land acquisition goals.
 The land strategy has shifted from buying and restoring habitat to a land management strategy.
-A framework to spend \$1.5 million over the next five years for Pallid Sturgeon research on the Lower Platte was also developed with continued focus on science efforts for the piping plover and whooping cranes habitat along the Platte River.
+A framework to spend \$1.5M over the next 5 years for Pallid Sturgeon research on the Lower Platte was developed with continued focus on science efforts for the piping plover and whooping cranes habitat along the Platte River.